Ricerca

 Cerebellum

 The cerebellum, from Latin cerebellum, “little brain,” due to its shape, is a fundamental component of the central nervous system.
-In addition to playing a crucial role in movement control, the cerebellum also participates in important cognitive processes, such as attention, memory, and language.
+In addition to playing a crucial role in movement control, the cerebellum also participates in important cognitive processes, such as attention, memoryMemory is a fundamental cognitive function that consists in ...
+More, and language.
 Furthermore, it is involved in regulating emotional responses, such as fear and pleasure.
 Despite its relevance in various functional areas, it is interesting to note that its motor functions have received the most attention and study over the years, even though it is estimated that only 20% of cerebellar functions are motor in nature.
 The cerebellar hemispheres, in fact, are involved in a wide range of neuropsychological domains.

 Description